MattDelac/tiny_orm/README.md

 The Table macro comes with a few options to give flexibility to the user

 #### At the Struct level
 - **table_name**: The name of the table in the database.
 Default being a lower_case version of the Struct name.
 So `MyStruct` would have `my_struct` as a default `table_name`.
 - **only**: The methods that will only be available to that struct.
-Multiple values are comma separated Default would be the equivalent of `only = "created,get,list,update,delete"`
+Multiple values are comma separated.
+Default is dependent on the struct name (see below).
 - **exclude**: The methods that will be excluded for that struct.
-Multiple values are comma separated Default would be nothing.
+Multiple values are comma separated
+Default would be nothing.
+- **all**: All the methods will be available to the struct.
+This will override the default values when none are provided.
+Default none.
 - **return_object**: A custom object that would be returned instead of `Self`.
 Useful when creating or updating records with partial information.
 Default is `Self` which corresponds to the current Strut.

 _Note: `only` and `exclude` cannot be used together._